Course Catalog

 The purpose of this course is to assist educators in learning more about the foundations of language and literacy development in young children.
 In addition, the emphasis is placed on integrating all dimensions of literacy across all early childhood environments.

-Title: Helping Young Children Learn Language and Literacy
+Title: Helping Young Children Learn Language and Literacy (4th Edition)

 Author: Carol Vukelich; James Christie; Billie Jean Enz; Kathleen A. Roskos